Skip to Content

 You could also use stones to border the bed or even metal roofing.

-Once you have prepared the border, place flattened old cardboard boxes on the bed overlapping each sheet, and soak with water.
+Once you have prepared the border, place flattened old cardboard boxes on the bed, overlapping each sheet, and soak them in water.

-The cardboard is going to act as one of the barrier weed control.
+The cardboard is going to act as one of the barriers for weed control.

 Once the cardboard is thoroughly wet, cut stinging nettles or comfrey and allow the leaves to wilt before layering on top of the cardboard.
 This will provide a good boost of nitrogen for your vegetables to grow.